gmastrantoni/mhr/README.md

 - 💞️ I’m looking to collaborate on the development of multi-platform data integration techniques
 - 📫 How to reach me: giandomenico.mastrantoni@uniroma1.it

-***Multi-Risk Ranking for Ground Instabilities of Urban Assets***
+***Multi-Risk Ranking for Ground Instabilities***

 **Description:**
 The "mhr" repository is a comprehensive implementation of the research paper titled "Multi-Risk Ranking for Ground Instabilities through Geohazards and InSAR Ground Motion Data Fusion to Enhance Urban Resilience."
-The goal of this project is to automate the process of multi-risk ranking for ground instabilities of urban assets, thereby enhancing urban resilience to geohazards.
+The goal of this project is to automate the process of multi-risk ranking for ground instabilities (*i.e., Landslides, Sinkholes, and Subsidence*) of urban assets, thereby enhancing urban resilience to geohazards.

 **How to cite:**
 [Mastrantoni G., Masciulli C., Marini R., Esposito C., Scarascia Mugnozza G., Mazzanti P. (Submitted).
 Multi-Risk Ranking for Ground Instabilities through Geohazards and InSAR Ground Motion Data Fusion to Enhance Urban Resilience.
 Geomatics, Natural Hazards and Risk, Volume, Page Numbers.
 DOI](https://doi.org/DOI)